fenago/git/Lab_8.md

 however, in some cases, it makes sense to store the information sorted by categories, such as `featureImplemented`,
 `defect`, and `alsoCherryPick` .
-As briefly explained at the beginning of the chapter, notes are stored in `refs/notes/commits`, but we can add multiple references so that we can easily sort and list the various scopes of the notes.
+As briefly explained at the beginning of the lab, notes are stored in `refs/notes/commits`, but we can add multiple references so that we can easily sort and list the various scopes of the notes.